Rumble is a fast-paced game of superhero combat, with

 round, he doesn't get his Big, Gnashy Claws bonus.)

-Doctor Cuttlefish takes 20 Damage (50 Attack minus 30 Defense).
-Mantisman takes
+Doctor Cuttlefish takes 10 Damage (20 Attack minus 10 Defense).

-Before the game begins, each Hero chooses two Powers that
+Before the game begins, each Hero secretly invents two Powers and

-For the first few games, players might like to choose Powers from the online
+(For their first game, players might like to choose Powers from the online

-entertaining when players make up their own Powers.
+But the game of Rumble is at its best when players make up their own Powers.)

 Looking at all the chosen Powers, each Hero may bid an amount of Energy